6th Kentucky Volunteer Infantry U.S.

 PAGE 6

-Faster than we advanced an absolute hail of bullets came towards us, then the regiment came up and the battle began the battle had partly started with our brigade, was no cannon until about 9 o’clock the artillery came to help us, the Rebels drove us back several times, whereupon our brigade made a bayonet attack and we forced the Rebels to retreat hurriedly and where they lost many, then they drove us back, where many with us fell, the battle continued until noon, and the Rebels did not want to retreat in the afternoon between noon and one o’clock we believed ourselves lost and surrounded, there arrived however perpetual reinforcements, and the enemy began to retreat little by little, and by 5 o’clock in the evening they were completely beaten and withdrew from the field. our regiment lost 116 men killed and wounded, and afterwards our brigade inspected the field on which we fought, and took all the wounded still around, and laying in hospitals or log cabins back with us. we camped in the muck and it began to rain hard again, the next morning, the 8 of April, in the morning at daybreak “Fall in” was called and all went in confusion, in the knee-deep muck and rain, and each one grabbed the closest rifle I could however not find my rifle and had to obtain another one, our Brigade then had to go on picket at least 3 or 4 miles from where we camped, we relieved the Brigade where in the evening the battle came, we saw everywhere there and around the places where the Rebels had camped, the dead were all buried after the battle, and most of the wounded sent to St. Louis, Louisville and other cities.
-We were relieved on the 9th by another brigade and came back again next to the previous place, Where we had to lay in the muck and rain for 3 days long without shelter only the officers had their tents and also still little to eat finally 11 April our tents came, and we pitched a camp on
+faster than we had advanced.
+An absolute hail of bullets came towards us, then the regiment came up and the battle began.
+The battle had partly started with our brigade.
+Our cannon were absent until about 9 o’clock when the artillery came to help us.
+The Rebels drove us back several times, whereupon our brigade made a bayonet attack and we forced the Rebels to retreat hurriedly and they lost many men.
+Then they drove us back, where many with us fell.
+The battle continued until noon and the Rebels did not want to retreat.
+In the afternoon between noon and one o’clock we believed ourselves lost and surrounded, then continuous reinforcements arrived and the enemy began to retreat little by little.
+By 5 o’clock in the evening they were completely beaten and withdrew from the field.
+Our regiment lost 116 men killed and wounded.
+Afterwards our brigade inspected the field on which we had fought and took all the wounded still around and laying in hospitals or log cabins back with us.
+We camped in the muck and it began to rain hard again.
+The next morning, April 8, “Fall in” was called and all went in confusion, in the knee-deep muck and rain, and we grabbed the nearest rifles.
+I could not find my rifle and had to obtain another one.
+Our Brigade then had to go on picket at least 3 or 4 miles from our camp.
+We relieved the Brigade where the battle had taken place the previous evening.
+We saw the places where the Rebels had camped.
+The dead were all buried after the battle, and most of the wounded sent to St. Louis, Louisville and other cities.
+We were relieved on the 9th by another brigade and came back again next to our previous site, where we had to lay in the muck and rain for 3 days without shelter.
+Only the officers had their tents and there was still little to eat.
+Finally on April 11 our tents arrived and we pitched a camp on

 PAGE 7